-5 Ways Mary Kate & Ashley Olsen Have Celebrated Their Past Birthdays
+5 Ways Mary-Kate & Ashley Olsen Have Celebrated Their Past Birthdays

 A TV marathon

-On June 13, 1999, May-Kate and Ashley shared a big birthday gift with fans.
+On June 13, 1999, Mary-Kate and Ashley shared a big birthday gift with fans.
 In honor of the famous twins’ 13th birthday, Fox Family Channel hosted a 13-hour marathon of Mary-Kate and Ashley’s videos.
-The two teens were on hand to host—and blow out some birthday candles.
+The two teens were on hand to host, and even blew out some birthday candles.
 Fox Family’s “Birthday Bash for Mary-Kate and Ashley” was one of the most successful events ever to air on the network, according to a press release by Time Warner.
 At the time, Mary-Kate and Ashley starred on the Fox Family sitcom, Two of a Kind.

 A Birthday Business Venture

-Mary-Kate and Ashley Olsen’s manager founded the girls’ company, Dualstar Entertainment, in 1993 when the twins were just six years old.
+Mary-Kate and Ashley Olsen’s manager founded the girls’ company, Dualstar Entertainment, in 1993 when the twins were just 6-years-old.
 But for their 18th birthday in 2004, the Olsen twins got their biggest gift yet when they became co-presidents of the company.
 Dualstar was behind Mary-Kate and Ashley’s successful videos like Double Trouble and How the West Was Fun.
 According to USA Today, by the time the child stars took control of their company upon their 18th birthday, it was worth billions.
-In addition to that a steady stream of videos, the brand peddled books, dolls, makeup, and clothes as well as bedroom furnishings and fragrances aimed at the tween market.
+In addition to that steady stream of videos, the brand peddled books, dolls, makeup, and clothes as well as bedroom furnishings and fragrances aimed at the tween market.

 “The opportunities are endless,” 18-year-old Ashley Olsen told USA Today at the time.”We are involved from beginning to end with our fragrances, too.
 Mary-Kate and I have different tastes, so it is great we have the opportunity to create two fragrances.”